 3. Steer conversations to the topic of terrorism.
 Improve your ability to start casual conversations and gently open those conversations to the topic of terrorism, and improve your ability to do it in a way that prevents others from being turned off by it.
 Terrorism can be an ugly and scary subject if not approached in the right way.
 Influencing opinions is a vital task you can do to fight terrorism.
 Ideas and opinions are the driving force behind world events.
 You can change someone's opinion about terrorism, but you must first be talking about terrorism.
 Follow the link above and begin today.

 4. Learn more about influencing people.
 Once you have someone in a conversation, how can you change their opinions?
 How can you successfully influence them?
 This is also a skill you can improve with know-how and practice.
 Skill can win people to a new way of thinking.
 A lack of skill can entrench them more solidly in their old way of thinking.
 Skill is all-important, and it can be improved, no matter how good you are already.
 Follow the link above and get started.

 5. When you find a good article online, share it.
 This is one of the easiest ways to make a difference.
 If you do it well, you can enhance the impact of what you share.
 Follow the link for some good tips on how to do it well.

-6. Help people see the URL haltterrorism.com.
-The domain name goes to the article you're reading now.
-Buy a haltterrorism.com t-shirt and wear it (follow the link to find out how).
-Add haltterrorism.com to your email signature.
-Print the domain address on business cards and post them on bulletin boards.
+6. Help people see the URL whatyoucandoaboutislam.com.
+The domain name goes to our master list of things you can do.
+Add the domain address to your email signature.
+Print it on business cards and post them on bulletin boards.
 Get a bumper sticker with the address on it.
-Not everyone is interested in terrorism, but those who are will be curious when the see the URL, and you've just sent them to a good resource.
+Not everyone is interested in the topic, but those who are will be curious when they see the URL, and you've just sent them to a good resource.